IQRAFARHEENS/DATA-VISUALIZATION-BAIL504-LAB-PROGRAMS-5TH-SEM-VTU/Program-01-Tableau-Basics/README.md

 1. Drag **Year** onto the **Filters** shelf.
 2. In the dialog box that appears, choose **Range of Years** (or select individual years).
 3. Set the range, e.g., **2000 to 2016**, and click **OK**.
-4. The bar chart will now only reflect data from the selected year range.
+4. The bar chart will now only reflect data from the selected year range. **{Reference 7-year-filter-dialog.png)**

 **Optional — Create a Dynamic Animated View:**
 1. Drag **Year** onto the **Pages** shelf as well.